Idriosiris/spring-exercise/README_Solution.md

 22. Setup H2 database and cache response when called via company number
 23. Storage can also be persistent via file storage
 24. Write readme on how to go through the code and changes
+25. Extract factory methods for the assert part of the tests